blepping/comfyui_overly_complicated_sampling/README.md

 restart:
     # Scales the noise added by restart sampling.
     s_noise: 1.0
     # Immiscible block same as described above.
     immiscible:
         size: 0

+# Only used by the lookahead merge method currently.
+lookahead:
+    # Works like normal samplers, essentially.
+Disabled by default.
+    eta: 0.0

+    # Scales the noise added by lookahead sampling.
+    s_noise: 1.0

+    # Controls how much noise to remove in the prediction phase.
+Higher values will remove more noise.
+    dt_factor: 1.0

+    # Immiscible block same as described above.
+    immiscible:
+        size: 0